-Currently therapeutic dentures work the best for patients with no natural teeth remaining as it is otherwise not advised.
-The likelihood of needing therapeutic dentures is dependent on the functionality of or presence of damage around your TMJ.
+Currently, therapeutic dentures work the best for patients with no natural teeth remaining as it is otherwise not advised.
+The likelihood of needing therapeutic dentures is dependent on the functionality of or the presence of damage around your TMJ.
 Here are some common examples of when therapeutic dentures are strongly advised for complete denture wearers:

 - Worn the same dentures for more than 15 years with no professional check-up, care and maintenance